pfriedman/clearcats/surveys/README.md

     rake surveyor FILE=surveys/kitchen_sink_survey.rb

-The rake surveyor task overwrites previous surveys by default, but can append instead:

-    rake surveyor FILE=surveys/kitchen_sink_survey.rb APPEND=true

 The rake tasks above generate surveys in our custom survey DSL (which is a great format for end users and stakeholders to use).
 After you have run them start up your app and go to:

     http://localhost:3000/surveys

 Try taking the survey and compare it to the contents of the DSL file kitchen\_sink\_survey.rb.
 See how each type of DSL question maps to the resulting rendered view of the question.

+There are two other useful rake tasks for removing (only surveys without responses) and un-parsing (from db to DSL file) surveys:

+    rake surveyor:remove
+    rake surveyor:unparse

 # Customizing surveyor

 Surveyor's controller, models, and views may be customized via classes in your app/models, app/helpers and app/controllers directories.
 To generate a sample custom controller and layout, run:

-    script/rails generate surveyor:custom
+    script/generate extend_surveyor

-and check out surveys/README\_FOR\_CUSTOM\_SURVEYOR.md
+and check out surveys/EXTENDING\_SURVEYOR

 # Dependencices